seq-lang/seq/docs/sphinx/tutorial/primer.rst

     # Seq comments start with "# 'and go until the end of the line

     """
     There are no multi-line comments.
-You can (ab)use docstring operator (''') if you really need them.
+You can (ab)use the docstring operator (''') if you really need them.
     """